invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    rich get richer and the poor get poorer = cuando el pobre lava, llueve misfortune follows misfortune = llueve sobre mojado familiar bad is more useful than unfamiliar good = vale más lo malo conocido que lo bueno por conocer
+    rich get richer and the poor get poorer = cuando el pobre lava, llueve misfortune follows misfortune = llueve sobre mojado familiar bad is more useful than unfamiliar good = vale más lo malo conocido que lo bueno por conocer don't worry if someone is ahead of you, you can catch up if you run well = no van lejos los de adelante si los de atrás corren bien

-    don't worry if someone is ahead of you, you can catch up if you run well = no van lejos los de adelante si los de atrás corren bien eye for eye, tooth for tooth = ojo por ojo, diente por diente now is your chance to shine while you can = date brillo cadena que tu mojo llega you want the moon, it will cost you = el que quiere celeste, que le cueste
+    eye for eye, tooth for tooth = ojo por ojo, diente por diente now is your chance to shine while you can = date brillo cadena que tu mojo llega you want the moon, it will cost you = el que quiere celeste, que le cueste he who is born to be a tamale will receive the corn husks from the sky = el que nace para tamal, del cielo le caen las hojas

 French